bfinelli1/trivia/README.md

 bring users back to home page
 keep track of whether a user has completed each question in the database and only allow all users to continue when all users have completed previous question

+user logs in
+user starts group
+group chooses a category randomly users join group and answer 10 random questions users see a leaderboard